This is Linnaeus University

 Support och service At Linnaeus University, there are a number of services and aids to help you with your studies.
 Here you can learn more about what we offer, what your rights are as a student and…

-Learning support for your studies If you are a student and have some form of disability, it is possible for you to get pedagogical support during your studies.
+Study support for students with disabilities If you are a student and have a disability, it is possible for you to get pedagogical support during your studies.
 Examples of such help are, help taking…